Alaa-Mohammad/A_starAlgorithm/README.md

 A_starAlgorithm

 1- This project is faster because it does not use many loops or iterations in addition to that; a Recursion Structure was used to get all the paths from the start node to the target node

-2- The design of the Graph structure is uncomplicated and the code is organized into classes 3- The user can enter any chart, whatever its shape and data, and get all the correct paths : 4- Dealing with the program is clear and smooth
+2- The design of the Graph structure is uncomplicated and the code is organized into classes

+3- The user can enter any chart, whatever its shape and data, and get all the correct paths

+4- Dealing with the program is clear and smooth:

 -If a node that was not previously entered in the Graph is called, it gives an error message that includes an explanation to the user about your error
 -It prints all the paths a robot can take from the start node to the goal node with the cost of each path and then chooses the least expensive path between them
 -In the event that there is no path between the start node and the goal node, the user will be given a message for that